Search This Blog

 WHAT CAUSES BODY ODOR?

-Body odor is unpleasant smell that human body gives out when non-harmful bacteria that lives on the surface of the skin breaks down fatty acids in sweat into odorant substances.
-Poor personal hygiene and an existing medical condition are two broad factors attributed to this phenomenon.
-Body odor is more common at the armpits, under the breasts, the umbilical region and the pubic region.
+Body odor is an unpleasant scent that occurs when non-harmful bacteria on the skin break down fatty acids in sweat, creating odorant substances.
+Two main factors that contribute to this issue are poor personal hygiene and certain medical conditions.
+Body odor is typically more noticeable in areas like the armpits, under the breasts, the umbilical region, and the pubic area.

-Body odor is basically as a result of non-harmful bacteria on the surface of the skin acting on fatty acids in the sweat.
-There are several factors that can perpetuate production of these odorant substances like:-
+Body odor is primarily caused by non-harmful bacteria on the skin breaking down fatty acids in sweat.
+Several factors can contribute to the production of these odorant substances:

-Obese individuals- people who are obese have high metabolic rates and are prone to excess sweating which makes them highly susceptible to production of odorant substances.
+• Obesity: Individuals who are obese often have higher metabolic rates and are prone to excessive sweating, making them more susceptible to the production of odorant substances.

 MORE POSTS: